 Over the succeeding years, she rose steadily through the administrative hierarchy, gaining leadership experience and learning all aspects of hospital operations.
 She became an expert in everything from the Joint Commission to floor drains to pneumatic tubes.

 “At some point, I’ve been responsible for many of the hospital’s departments,” she says.
-Her current portfolio features several clinical departments, including Pediatrics, Psychiatry and Behavioral Sciences, Integrative Medicine, Pharmacy, Social Work, Anesthesia and Critical Care Medicine, and Infection Control, as well as Regulatory Affairs, Graduate Medical Education, Chaplaincy Services, and Case Management.
+Her current portfolio features several clinical departments, including Pediatrics, Psychiatry and Behavioral Sciences, Integrative Medicine, Pharmacy, Social Work, Anesthesia and Critical Care Medicine, and Infection Control, as well as Regulatory Affairs, Graduate Medical Education, Spiritual Care Services, and Case Management.

 This broad knowledge of MSK left her well-positioned to face the challenge of a lifetime that descended in 2020.Back to top